leidawt/MyWebsite-source/content/en/authors/admin/_index.md

 - Visitors
 ---

-I was born in Beijing, and now I’m 23 years old.
 I obtained my bachelor’s degree in Automation from Shandong University, and I’m studying for my doctor’s degree supervised by prof. Dai @BIT.